The 2020 - 21 University of Puget Sound Theatre Scholarship

-Scholarship applications for the 2015-2016 academic year are due by Friday, February 28, 2015 for Incoming Students and March 25, 2015 for Continuing Students.
-Notification of awards will be made in mid-March of 2015 for incoming students, in April for continuing.
+Scholarship applications for the 2020-2021 academic year are due by January 15, 2020 for incoming students and March 25, 2020 for continuing students.
+Notification of awards will be made in mid-March of 2019 for incoming students, in April for continuing students.

 Scholarships are available for new and continuing students.
-We present awards based on our perception of students' ability to contribute to the theatre program as well-rounded students of theatre.
+We present awards based on our perception of students' ability to contribute to the Theatre Arts program as well-rounded students of theater.

-The department offers scholarships to encourage talented and hard working students to participate in theatre at Puget Sound.
-We are most interested in students who are seeking a well rounded liberal arts education and a thorough background in all aspects of theatre.
-We are interested in students who can participate in theatrical activity while also maintaining excellent grade point averages.
+The department offers scholarships to encourage talented and hard working students to participate in theater at Puget Sound.
+We are most interested in students who are seeking a well rounded liberal arts education and a thorough background in all aspects of theater, particularly students who can participate in theatrical activity while also maintaining excellent grade point averages.
 We offer a one time award of $1,000 to $1,500 to exceptional incoming students.
-Continuing Sophomore, Junior and Senior, students are eligible to apply for Course Assistant scholarships for our acting and core classes and Production Support scholarships in costume, dramaturgy, house management/outreach, lighting, research, stage management, sound or props.
-In addition to these, we also offer a limited number of scholarships to Sophomores, Juniors, and Seniors for exceptional academic achievement and outstanding contributions to the theatre program.
+Continuing sophomore, junior, and senior students are eligible to apply for Course Assistant scholarships for our acting and core classes and Production Support scholarships in costume, dramaturgy, house management/outreach, lighting, research, stage management, sound or props.
+In addition to these, we also offer a limited number of scholarships to sophomores, juniors, and seniors for exceptional academic achievement and outstanding contributions to the theater program.

 There is no audition video required for those students primarily interested in production areas such as scenery, costumes, dramaturgy, lights, props, sound or stage management.
-Simply send us items 1 through 4 and add a paragraph to your letter which describes your major contributions to theatre production areas.
+Simply send us items 1 through 4 and add a paragraph to your letter which describes your major contributions to theater production areas.
 No audition tape is needed for this area of emphasis.
-Due date, February 28, 2015.
-It is particularly important for your letter of recommendation to detail your theatre work in production areas.
+Due date, January 15, 2020.
+It is particularly important for your letter of recommendation to detail your theater work in production areas.

-For further information: Please call or send us an e-mail, Theatre Coordinator, at 253.879.3330 for further information.
+For further information: Please send us an email, or call the Theatre Arts Office Coordinator at 253.879.3330.

-You can download the form here: Application Forms for Theatre Scholarships.
+You can download the form here: Application Forms for Theatre Arts Scholarships.

 Applications are accepted in the spring for opportunities include two major categories: 1. course assistants (acting pedagogues, core pedagogues); 2. production (dramaturgy intern, house manager, lighting management, props management, research intern, scene painting, sound management, stage management, wardrobe management).
 Read the "Scholarship Descriptions and Responsibilities" prior to application.
 Each scholarship will carry an award of up to $750 per semester and is contingent upon full time enrollment on the main campus.
 Special arrangements may be made for students enrolled for one semester in an approved study abroad program.
 There may be additional awards that may be less than $750 per semester, but you will be advised of the award amount before being asked to accept.

-The purpose of the pedagog is to serve as an acting coach and role model in THTR 110, 210, 310.
+The purpose of the pedagogue is to serve as an acting coach and role model in THTR 200, 215, 300, and 310

 Core Pegagogues provide demonstration scenes, lead acting exercises, and facilitate scene work for the THTR 275 (Theatrical Experience) or First Year Seminars for the Fall and/or Spring semesters.
 Please see full description in "Scholarship Descriptions and Responsibilities."
 Please check your schedule, and on your application note any potential conflicts with the course schedule on Cascade.